AndrewEllis93/Print-Tuning-Guide/README.md

 **3) Print more objects at once, and spread them out.**

 - We can allow objects to have some "break time" between layers simply by printing more objects at once.
-Spread them out to induce more travel time.
+Spread them out to induce more travel time, and even reduce travel speeds.
 - ![](Images/Cooling-Spread.png)

 **4) Reduce nozzle and/or bed temperature.**